grownjs/grown/website/src/pages/docs/extensions/cli.md

   label: Extensions &rangle; Conn
   link: docs/extensions/conn
 $render: ~/src/lib/layouts/default.pug
-runkit:
-  preamble: !include ~/src/lib/shared/chunks/cli.js
 ---

-Manage your database setup, start or interact with your application, etc.
+It enables a simple DSL to configure command-line tasks, i.e. manage your database setup, start or interact with your application, etc.

 ```js
 // require and create a Grown-container